 A positive attitude is a must when you are volunteering your time, anywhere.
 If you are complaining or moping around while doing your chores it makes for a very negative and depressing atmosphere.
 If the child will not open up and possibly enjoy themselves they really need to “suck it up” and keep a smile on their face.
 I would explain to them how they have certain luxuries while others do not.
 Cater this conversation to what kind of volunteer work they are going to do.
 If they are going to help out at animal shelter remind them that these animals just want someone to love them and to have a home.
 Ask them how they would feel if they didn’t have their favorite pet.
 An open dialog and some education should help reduce keep the negativity at bay.

 There is nothing wrong with enjoying yourself when you are volunteering.
 If you take a look around you could probably find someone enjoying their time every day while volunteering.
 All youth sports coaches are volunteering their time.
-The parents that helps stop traffic so you can safely cross the street at school has a smile on their face don’t they?
+The parents that help stop traffic so you can safely cross the street at school have a smile on their face don’t they?
 The people that are standing outside of the grocery store trying to get signatures for something are respectful when they ask for your time right?
 These are good examples of people volunteering their free time to an organization that they feel passionately about and still keeping a positive outlook.
 Deep down they know that their contribution is helping their cause out and it makes them feel good about giving a few hours to it.

 Don’t let your kids be afraid to get out there and help your community in any way that they can.
 Volunteering builds great character and helps construct a very strong foundation for our children to continue maturing into responsible adults in our society.
 Just imagine how better our world could be if we all just helped someone out else out once in a while?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.